Small-Time Employee Theft, Big-Time Consequences

 The ACFE says that in many small companies, misplaced trust is one of the biggest facilitators of employee theft.
 Many employees don’t even consider their actions as theft, with some justifying them on the grounds that they’ll eventually return the funds.
 Considering that companies with fewer than 100 employees lost a median amount of $147,000 to shrinkage in 2012, it seems clear that placing blind faith in workers is a poor strategy.

 Fortunately, you don’t have to transform your workplace into a Big Brother-style environment where employees constantly fear retribution.
 Control systems make it easier to keep everyone honest and stop fund misallocations from progressing to the point where they place your enterprise in serious jeopardy.

 The Bento solution— quick, easy, and efficient fraud protection

-Prepaid cards like Bento for Business let you exercise trust without exposing yourself to risk.
+Business Visa debit cards like Bento for Business let you exercise trust without exposing yourself to risk.
 By setting up categorized spending controls, you can decide which transactions are valid in advance instead of waiting to deal with the costly aftermath of fraud.
 Shut off rogue card-holders with the touch of a button from the proprietary app, and enjoy complete theft protection with up to $250,000 FDIC-insurance.
-Bento keeps a detailed record of all your business prepaid cards’ purchases and even syncs with QuickBooks for further analysis and organization.
+Bento keeps a detailed record of all your business debit cards’ purchases and even syncs with QuickBooks for further analysis and organization.